ui5-community/babel-plugin-transform-modules-ui5/README.md

 ECMAScript allows for dynamic imports calls like `import(path)` that return a Promise which resolves with an ES Module.

 This plugin will convert that to an async `sap.ui.require` wrapped in a Promise.
 The resolved object will be a ES module or pseudo ES module having a 'default' property on it to reference the module by, to match the format used by `import()`.
 If the module is not a real ES module and already has a default property, the promise will be rejected with an error.

 For JavaScript projects, this syntax doesn't provide much advantage over a small utility function and has the downside of not working if your module has a 'default' property.
-The main advantage of this syntax is with TypeScript projects, where the TypeScript compiler will know the type of the imported module, so there his no need to define a separate interface for it.
+The main advantage of this syntax is with TypeScript projects, where the TypeScript compiler will know the type of the imported module, so there is no need to define a separate interface for it.

 Also note that while the ES dynamic import specification requires a relative path, `sap.ui.require` works with absolute paths using a module prefix.